section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/index.md

 ![article-spec-page](/engineering-education/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/article-spec-page.PNG)

 ### Conclusion
 We built a blog application with Next.js, TypeScript, Apollo Client, Apollo Server, and FaunaDB.
-Refer to the following for more information on the technologies and techniques used in this topic.
+Refer to the further reading section for more information on the technologies and techniques used in this topic.

+### Further reading
 - [Apollo client guide](https://www.apollographql.com/docs/react/)
 - [Apollo server guide](https://www.apollographql.com/docs/apollo-sever/)
 - [FaunaDB tutorial](https://docs.fauna.com/fauna/current/tutorials/)